 Lulie Crawford's Wildflowers and Watercolors

 The program is free and takes place at the Yampa River Botanic Park - 1000 Pamela Lane.
 Participants should meet at the large umbrella in the center of the park.
 All painting supplies are provided by the museum, and reservations are not required.
-Families can simply show up and have fun.
-Parents are also welcome to paint.
+Ages six and up with caregiver onsite.

 Contact for more information: www.treadofpioneers.org or 879-2214 FREE!